 Back in July (2018), our paper on molecular dissociation, size consistency, and fractional charges, was published in the Journal of Chemical Physics. https://aip.scitation.org/doi/pdf/10.1063/1.5038557

 This work introduces our new family of theories, locally coupled open subsystems (LCOS), which is initially intended as a set of electronic structure methods that can lead to controllability of the computational scaling of quantum chemical calculations.
 A common problem with standard DFT calculations is that electrons/holes usually are delocalized when a single molecule (or more) interacts with a surface that is subject to a bias.
 A way to resolve this problem is to couple the molecule to the surface in such a way that one can perform separate DFT calculations on the molecule and surface, and then one can introduce another DFT method for the coupling, so the fragments exchange energy and electron charge.
 This is advantageous from fundamental and computational perspectives.
-The theory is generic, and has a good number of potential applications in chemistry and physics.
+The theory is flexible, and has a good number of potential applications in chemistry and physics.